General information for parents and carers

 While you are in the nursery, please do not open the front door to let anyone in, even if it is another parent.
 A member of staff must do this so we know who is on the premises.
 When you leave the nursery, please make sure the door is firmly closed behind you.

 Please make sure your child’s teacher knows they are present.
 To do this you must take your child into the room where his/her team is based.
 The teams swap their base rooms (the blue room and the yellow room) each week.
 After your child has said “hello”, she/he may choose to play in either of the rooms or the garden.
 In the entrance hall you will find a class list to remind you which room your child is that week.
 Please look at this each morning or afternoon with your child.
 This will also help them to recognise their name.

-Please arrive at school on time, from Sept 2017 sessions will start at 9.00 in the morning or 12.45 in the afternoon.
+Please arrive at school on time, sessions will start at 9.00 in the morning or 12.45 in the afternoon.
 The door will remain open for 15 minutes between the beginning and the end of each session.
 It is very hard for children to settle in when they arrive late and it can also disrupt teaching for other children, so please ensure you arrive on time.

 If you want someone else to collect your child, you must tell us beforehand.
 We will not let a child leave school with someone we do not know.